pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 Summary
 -------
-To summarize MEAD is written in YAML and describes a VNF topology.
+To summarize MEAD is written in YAML and describes a MEA topology.
 It has three node types, each with different capabilities and requirements.
 Below is a template which mentions all node types with all available options.